Optimizing PHP Application Concurrency

 When setting WEB_CONCURRENCY

-manually, make sure that its value multiplied by your memory_limit
+manually, ensure that its value multiplied by your memory_limit

-This will cause your application to restart, and your dyno(s) will report the static setting during startup:
+Setting the config var causes your application to restart, and your dyno(s) report the static setting during startup:

 $ heroku logs